 The College of Environmental Design offers several introductory summer programs for those interested in exploring the fields of architecture and sustainable environmental design.
 We also offer workshops in the basics of fabrication as well as techniques and technologies that push the boundaries of making.

-Disc*: Design & Innovation for Sustainable Cities is about the present and the future of global urban environments, their challenges, and the potential of design and innovation as catalysts for change.
+BACCALAUREATE.
+Disc*02: Design & Innovation for Sustainable Cities is about the present and the future of global urban environments, their challenges, and the potential of design and innovation as catalysts for change.
 Students will attend lectures and talks, partake in interactive demos and workshops, experiment in the digital fabrication lab, conduct field work and site visits, and be immersed in design studio culture throughout the five weeks.
-Learn more about Disc*.
+Learn more about Disc*02.

 Set in the Cal Design Lab, the Design Frontiers Workshop Series gives design practitioners an opportunity to work in an immersive, collaborative and multidisciplinary setting at the cutting edge of design.
 Each one-week workshop is designed by an expert in a topic that is pushing the boundaries of making, and features a combination of informational lectures, structured hands-on learning activities and self-directed open-ended experimentation.
 Workshop participants have the opportunity to gain exposure to new technologies.
 Learn more about the Design Frontiers Workshop Series.